-Joseph Burt Felz, a former city manager of Fullerton, California, could be jailed up to one year in the county jail for allegedly committing two misdemeanor crimes.
-The alleged crimes are, driving under the influence of alcohol and a hit-and-run causing property damage.
+Joseph Burt Felz, a former city manager of Fullerton, California, could be jailed for up to one year in the county jail for allegedly committing two misdemeanor offenses.
+The allegations are that he was driving under the influence of alcohol and committed a hit-and-run causing property damage.

-Today many citizens are concerned that the City Attorney Office’s attitude towards Mr. Felz’s case was unfair and not objective.
+Many citizens were concerned that the City Attorney’s Office’s attitude toward Mr. Felz’s case was unfair and not objective.
 They believe, if it were someone else, not a local authority, the City Attorney would have immediately arrested Mr. Felz and filed charges for a DUI and hit-and-run.

 Felz was not in charge of city management when the investigation was pending last year.
 Soon after the incident, he announced that he will retire, saying that he would prefer to spend more time with his family.
 He did not make it clear if the alleged DUI crash was one of the reasons for his retirement.

 In California, it’s illegal to leave the scene of an accident even if the accident caused only property damage.
 The prosecutor charged Mr. Felz with drunk driving and hit-and-run involving property damage and is scheduled to appear in court on April 3, 2017